vmkdaily/EsxRunspace/README.md

     -------------------------- EXAMPLE 1 --------------------------

-    PS C:\>$CredsESX = Get-Credential root

-    Invoke-EsxRunspace -VMHost esx01.lab.local -Credential $credsESX
+    PS C:\>Invoke-EsxRunspace -VMHost esx01.lab.local -Credential (Get-Credential root)

-    Save a credential to a variable and then connect to a single ESX host, running the default commands in the function.
+    Get prompted for login information and then return a report for a single ESXi host.